Published on Monday 24 October 2016 22:59

 Ten Second Review

 If you require a practical and well built car that's manageably sized and won't break the bank, Hyundai have something that is well worth a look.
-The i30 Tourer may not be the most charismatic choice in the sector but it could be the most sensible.
+The improved i30 Tourer estate model may not be the most charismatic choice in the sector but it could be the most sensible.
 It scores strongly for build quality and no-nonsense utility.

-The petrol powerplants offer a balance between performance and economy and represent a cost-effective choice for the motorist who covers lower mileages.
+The petrol powerplant offers a balance between performance and economy and represents a cost-effective choice for the motorist who covers lower mileages.
 The 1.6-litre unit is a lightweight affair that helps the i30's handling.
 The suspension of the i30 is a strut front and multi-link rear design, the same kind of thing that's been adopted by the best-handling cars in the class, such as the Ford Focus and Volkswagen Golf.
 One interesting option is Flex Steer.
 With three operating modes - Comfort, Normal and Sport - the system can be used to vary the level of steering assistance and feedback in order to suit driving conditions.

 Design and Build

-There can't be too many cars that can disguise their load lugging abilities quite as well as the i30 Estate and there's a little subterfuge inside too, should you need it.
+There can't be too many cars that can disguise their load lugging abilities quite as well as the i30 Tourer and there's a little subterfuge inside too, should you need it.
 You'll be able to keep your valuables out of the way of prying eyes in an under-floor compartment and there are other features such as roof rails, a cargo security screen and a rear power outlet.
 The fascia is a little busy but interior quality is excellent and many of the controls have been clustered onto the steering wheel, which improves ergonomics quite markedly.

 Market and Model

 Safety hasn't been overlooked and the i30 features ESP (Electronic Stability Program), ABS (anti-lock braking system), VSM (Vehicle Stability Management) and an Emergency Stop Signal that flashes the brake lights if you have to suddenly throw on the anchors.
 In terms of passive safety, the i30 is fitted with six airbags as standard - front, side and curtain - while a driver's knee airbag is optional.
 Hyundai expects the Tourer to account for 15 per cent of the i30's overall sales.
-The Active 1.6 CRDi 110PS Blue Drive model is forecast to be the most popular variant, with 45 per cent of total i30 Tourer sales expected.
+The SE 1.6 CRDi 110PS Blue Drive model is forecast to be the most popular variant, with 45 per cent of total i30 Tourer sales expected.

 Cost of Ownership